Home

 Figure 7: P' is the projection of P on the canvas.

 Before we test the code, we need to make a slight change to the function that projects points onto the image plane.
-Remember that to compute the projected point coordinates; we use a property of similar triangles.
-For example, if A, B, A' and B' are the opposite and adjacent sides of two similar triangles, then we can write:
+Remember that to compute the projected point coordinates, we use a property of similar triangles.
+For example, if \(A\), \(B\), \(A'\), and \(B'\) are the opposite and adjacent sides of two similar triangles, then we can write:

-$$ \begin{array}{l} {A \over B} = {A' \over B'} = {P.y \over P.z} = {P'.y \over Z_{near}}\\ P'.y = {P.y \over P.z } * Z_{near} \end{array} $$
+$$ \begin{array}{l} \dfrac{A}{B} = \dfrac{A'}{B'} = \dfrac{P.y}{P.z} = \dfrac{P'.y}{Z_{near}}\\ P'.y = \dfrac{P.y}{P.z} * Z_{near} \end{array} $$

 bool computePixelCoordinates(